What is a Regulated Tenancy?

 - Can be bought as an individual or multiple units which help diversify any portfolio

-There are of course a few differences between regulated tenancies & life investments:
+There are of course a few differences between regulated tenancies & Life Tenancy investments:

 - Lifetime owners do not pay a rent.
 They have the right to live in the property rent-free for their lifetimes